Talk to us today to learn more about how we can help you take the next step.

 To implement an effective deliberative process, we use the following three steps as a guide:

-Step 1: makes use of online tools or “game-like” approaches to explore broad community, staff and online population views and value drivers.
+Use of online tools or “game-like” approaches to explore broad community, staff and online population views and value drivers.
 You get a wide variety of useful perspectives.

-Step 2: for the deliberative forum component, a well-briefed and randomly stratified sample meets to discuss a very important question and make a set of considered recommendations, based on exploring accessible in-depth information.
+For the deliberative forum component, a well-briefed and randomly stratified sample meets to discuss a very important question and make a set of considered recommendations, based on exploring accessible in-depth information.
 Achieving a positive outcome here relies on the client organisation having a strong interest in genuinely collaborating with people beyond the organisation.
 Some tough decisions can be debated, for example, competing agendas, trade-offs, long-term budget planning, impact of revenue on services and option prioritisation.

-Step 3: Based on forum recommendations, the final stage enables reality checking.
+Based on forum recommendations, the final stage enables reality checking.
 Here we test key insights with a large diverse sample.
 This can occur via a variety of methods including online, paper, phone or panel.